Orangera1n/macvdmtool/README.md

 # Apple Silicon to Apple Silicon VDM tool

-In progress version with basic support for iPhone 15 & support for listing actions.
+In progress version with basic support for iPhone 15 & support for listing actions, and support for enabling KIS.

 This tool lets you get a serial console on an Apple Silicon device and reboot it remotely, using only another Apple Silicon device running macOS and a standard Type C cable.